Outdoor Burning Information

 - Burning Alternative — below are links regarding alternatives to burning as well as where to find locations where yard waste can be recycled as an alternative to burning.

 Do you have a specific question regarding outdoor burning?
-Please contact the Community Risk Reduction Division at email@example.com.
+Please contact members of our Planning Division at email@example.com.
 If you want to report unlawful burning, you must call 911 at the time the burning is occurring.

 Complaints of outdoor burning violations must be reported to 911.

 Violations of outdoor burning rules result in the issuance of Notice of Unlawful burning.
 Such notices may be forwarded to the Puget Sound Clean Air Agency (PSCAA).
 PSCAA is the region's air pollution control authority.
 The PSCAA has the ability to levy civil fines against a property owner for outdoor burning violations.
 The fire district does not issue fines; however, the PSCAA may.
 If you have specific questions about outdoor burning, please contact the Community Risk Reduction Division at RiskReduction@srfr.org or 360-805-0338.